Skip to main content

 }

-rdl is the abbreviation of Ribir Declarative Language, and the purpose of the rdl! macro is to help you create objects in a declarative way.
+rdl stands for Ribir Declarative Language, and the rdl! macro aims to help you create objects in a declarative way.

-rdl! does not care about types, it only does processing at the syntax level, so it is not only widgets that can use it.
+rdl! does not care about types, it only processes syntax at the language level, so it is not limited to widgets only.

-Although rdl! supports any Rust expression, but what we mean by declarative creation of objects, specifically refers to the way of creating objects through structure literals.
+Although rdl! supports any Rust expression, when we talk about declarative object creation, we specifically refer to creating objects through struct literals:

-When your expression is a structure literal, rdl! will create an object through the Declare trait, which requires that the type of the object you create must inherit or implement the Declare trait.
+When your expression is a struct literal, rdl! creates objects using the Declare trait, which requires the object type you create to inherit or implement the Declare trait.

 use ribir::prelude::*;